vchrombie/grimoirelab-toolkit/CONTRIBUTING.md

 A good PR should be able to flow through a peer review system easily and quickly.

-Github's recommendations for PRs, which has some useful tips on notifying teams and collegues via the github @-syntax, [How to write the perfect pull request - The GitHub Blog](https://github.blog/2015-01-21-how-to-write-the-perfect-pull-request/)
+Github's recommendations for PRs, which has some useful tips on notifying teams and colleagues via the github @-syntax, [How to write the perfect pull request - The GitHub Blog](https://github.blog/2015-01-21-how-to-write-the-perfect-pull-request/)

 ## Submitting Pull Requests

 ### Ensure there is a solid title and summary

-PRs are a GitHub workflow tool, so it's important to understand that the PR title, summary and eventual discussion are not as trackable as the the commit history.
-If we ever move away from Github, we'll likely lose this infomation.
+PRs are a GitHub workflow tool, so it's important to understand that the PR title, summary, and eventual discussion are not as trackable as the commit history.
+If we ever move away from GitHub, we'll likely lose this information.

-That said however, they are a very useful aid in ensuring that PRs are handled quickly and effectively.
+That said, however, they are a very useful aid in ensuring that PRs are handled quickly and effectively.

 Ensure that your PR title is scannable.
-People will read through the list of PRs attached to a repo, and must be able to distinguish between them based on title.
+People will read through the list of PRs attached to a repo and must be able to distinguish between them based on the title.
 Include a story/issue reference if possible, so the reviewer can get any extra context.
-Include a reference to the subsystem affected, if this is a large codebase.
+Include a reference to the subsystem affected if this is a large codebase.

 Use keywords in the title to help people understand your intention with the PR, eg [WIP] to indicate that it's still in progress, so should not be merged.

-### Rebase before you make the PR, if needed
+### Rebase before you make the PR if needed

 Unless there is a good reason not to rebase - typically because more than one person has been working on the branch - it is often a good idea to rebase your branch to tidy up before submitting the PR.

-Use `git rebase -i master # or other reference, eg HEAD~5`
+Use `git rebase -i master # or another reference, eg HEAD~5`

 For example:

 * Merge 'oops, fix typo/bug' into their parent commit.
 There is no reason to create and solve bugs within a PR, **unless there is educational value in highlighting them**.
 * Reword your commit messages for clarity.
 Once a PR is submitted, any rewording of commits will involve a rebase, which can then mess